 As project work becomes more complex, the organization should invest in developing its project professionals.
 Formal project management qualifications, such as PMP or PRINCE2, should be considered.
 In-house training should also be provided to keep the team in sync with the firm's methodologies and processes.

-To improve the effectiveness of implementation, we can leverage best practice documents in Consulting Project Management.
-These resources below were developed by management consulting firms and Consulting Project Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Consulting Project Management templates below that were developed by management consulting firms and Consulting Project Management subject matter experts.

 The organization should adopt a robust performance measurement system to evaluate both project success and process efficiency.
 Regular audits can provide valuable insights into process improvements and ensure compliance with the revised methodology.